shuxiaobo/text-representation/README.md

 - Text representation works, such as : paper, code, review, datasets, blogs, thesis and so on.

 - This repository is created for the researchers who are interested in text representation.
-The scope of text representation including: word embedding, sentence embedding, exploration experiments and RNN module (or some else like VAE). this repository will give the lastest and full works from the everywhere I touch on.
+The scope of text representation including: word embedding, sentence embedding, exploration experiments and RNN module (or some else like VAE). this repository will give the latest and full works from the everywhere I touch on.
 Hope your reply and suggestion, thanks.

 ## 目录 Table of contents